 A Curated Collection of Email Templates

-I prefer a shortlist of well-designed email templates over hundreds of options I’ll never use.
-I was happy to find ActiveCampaign had about two dozen premade templates, each one serving a specific purpose.
+I was happy to find ActiveCampaign offers more than 125 design templates, and more than 70 responsive, premade, email templates, each one serving a specific purpose.
 Many were designed for email automations, such as Reengage With an Old Customer or Product Back in Stock.
 Others were ideal for newsletters, like Weekly Newsletter.

 I also appreciated that ActiveCampaign offers simpler one-, two-, or three-column layouts that let you build a template from scratch.
 Using the drag-and-drop editor, you can modify any of the templates or layouts to match your branding or meet your messaging needs.

 With ActiveCampaign, setting up a split test was as easy as creating a standard email.
 I liked that this feature let you test any combination of subject lines, sender details, and email content.
 Since you can create up to five versions for each A/B test, you have a lot of room for experimentation.